sjain246/cs121finalproject/README.txt

     administrator, giving them full access to the program.
     Additionally, administrators are able to insert new flight route entries into the database whereas clients may only view them.

+Additional notes:
+Note that for setup-passwords, we were given permission by Prof. Hovik to modify the structure of the procedures to accept a third attribute of role.